w-javed/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/samples/multi-modal-evals/multimodal-eval-bug-bash.md

-## Welcome to Bug Bash for Azure AI Evaluation SDK Multimodal support
+## Welcome to Bug Bash for Azure AI Evaluation SDK for Multimodal

 Earlier Azure AI Evaluation SDK supported text based evaluators.
-Now, we are introducing new evaluators to evaluate Text + Images.
+Now, we are introducing new evaluators to evaluate Text + Images (In Preview)

 Following are the evaluators has been introduced.
 Content Safety (Self-harm, Violence, Sexual, Hate-Unfairness) and Protected Material.
 Since they are pub preview, we have marked them as @experimental that prints a following messages whenever used.